asavinov/bistro/README.md

 A table in the concept-oriented model is a mathematical set, that is, a number of (unique) values.
 In Bistro, all user-defined tables are sets of primitive values the structure of which cannot be changed.
 These values are of long type and are interpreted as row identifiers without any additional semantics.

 There exist predefined *primitive tables* which consist of only primitive values.
-Currently, Bistro has only one primitive table with the name `Object` which is a set of Java objects.
-It is impossible to create another table with this name and do some operations with this table.
+Currently, Bistro has one primitive table with the name `Object` which is a set of Java objects.
+It is impossible to create another table with this name or do any operations with this table.

-Tables can be accessed by using their name:
+Tables can be found by using their name:
 ```java
 Table table = schema.getTable("THINGS");
 Table objects = schema.getTable("Object"); // Primitive